dryror/backend-socket/README.md

   await socket.send(data)
 })

-// this function gets triggered to handle any other data that is not handled above on('default', async (data, socket) => {
+/*

-  // the following data is available in the socket object const { id, domain, stage } = socket
+ * this function gets triggered to handle any other data that is not handled above */ on('default', async (data, socket) => {
   // you can also send data to a specific connectionId (that you might have saved in a table)
   // this is very useful for a broadcasting functionality await socket.send(data, connectionId)